roceledon/products-api/README.md

   mongodb-config-fb:
 ```

+Both containers reside on the same network - the product api is listening on port `8080` and MongoDB is
+listening on the default port `27017`.
+The two ports are available from
+outside the network so that cUrl or Postman can access them without having to be run from inside the network.

+## .env file

-.env file: environment variables for docker-compose.
+Environment variables for docker-compose.
 It is recommended to use secrets.
 ```yaml
 MONGO_HOST=mongodb
 MONGO_PORT=27017